Super secure

 Skiing and snowboarding without risk

-Before taking to the piste, every winter sports fan should be au fait with the key safety provisions.
-Skiing and snowboarding have their risks, just like all sports.
-Particularly when there are so many skiers and snowboarders on the pistes, it is important for everyone to be aware of each other, to be considerate and behave responsibly to avoid accidents on the pistes.
-Then nothing stands in the way of winter sports fun on up to 2.815 kilometres of pistes, in up to 87 ski areas in the SuperSkiCard region.
+Before heading out onto the slopes, every winter sports enthusiast should familiarise themselves with the most important safety rules.
+Skiing and snowboarding, like all sports, involve risks.
+Especially when many skiers and snowboarders are on the slopes, it is important to look out for one another, show consideration, and act responsibly to avoid accidents.
+Then nothing stands in the way of enjoying winter sports across up to 2,843 kilometres of slopes in as many as 88 ski resorts in the SuperSkiCard-regions.

 For anyone with a brain - protect it!